 - Online orders come into a salesperson’s email inbox, which then has to be typed into the manufacturing system, leaving room for error.

 There are hidden costs when your business information is disconnected like this because you can’t see the full picture.
-Connecting your systems will give you new insight and save you a lot of trouble in the long run.
+Integrated business software will give you new insight and save you a lot of trouble in the long run.
 Integrations will also improve your business by:

 - Reducing human errors made because of multiple systems

 - Cutting down data security risks with fewer systems and passwords involved